Capacity of Noisy Permutation Channels: Covering Converse

-(To see that $\ell = \rank(P_{Z|X}) - 1$, let $r = \rank(P_{Z|X})$.
-When the domain is any vector, the image space of $P_{Z|X}$ is $r$ dimensional.
-But since we are restricting the domain and image to probability vectors, this adds an additional constraint to the image space and reduces the dimension by $1$.)
+It remains to compute $\ell$.
+Let $r = \rank(P_{Z|X})$.
+When the domain is any vector in $\bbR^q$, the image space of this (left) vector multiplied by $P_{Z|X}$ is $r$ dimensional.
+But since we are restricting the domain and image to probability vectors, this adds an additional constraint to the image space and reduces the dimension by $1$, giving that $\ell = \rank(P_{Z|X}) - 1$.
+Substituting this into \eqref{eq::R_compute_ell} gives an upper bound for the capacity of the noisy permutation channel.

 \end{proof}